OpenAstronomy/azure-pipelines-templates/docs/run_tox_env.rst

 You can also specify your own docker images in which to run tox.
 There are a few options available to control this behaviour, they all can only be specified on a per-env basis.
+The running of the docker commands are not dependant on the operating system, although setting the os to ``linux32`` will cause all commands in the container to be prefixed with the ``linux32`` setarch binary.
 The following example shows all the possible options even though some are redundant:

 .. code:: yaml